Ande Wanderer

 (* Article ‘High Timesified’ by ‘High Witness News’ Editor Dean Latimer, who also slapped his name on it.

 This article also appeared in Media Bypass magazine.
-As I recall Latimer resold it to them (I didn’t get a cut or a even a copy).
+As I recall Latimer resold it to them (I didn’t get a cut or a copy — the usual indignations of the writer’s life).